HDMA-SDSU/HealthWebMapper2/README.md

    *The default maps will look the same showing attribute SRAID, please proceed to step 3 and 4 to select other attributes

-   Step 3: Choose a case or rate
+   Step 3: Choose a case or rate for the left map e.g. age-adjusted rate

-   Step 4: Choose a socioeconomic factor
+   Step 4: Choose a socioeconomic factor for the right map e.g. median total income of a household

 3. Explore data